25 Proven Tips to A Profitable Dental Practice

 There are two factors to consider when developing incentives to improve productivity at your dental office:

 1. Every hygienist should have an assistant, one they can work with effectively and regularly.
-The improvement in efficiency simply can’t be understated.
+The improvement in efficiency can’t be understated.

 2. Tasks that can be left to assistants should be left to assistants if you want to maximize profitability.
 Putting highly-paid dentists and hygienists to work on tasks an assistant could handle only wastes valuable time.
 If your dentists have nothing better to do with their time, your problems lie elsewhere.